geomstats/geomstats/docs/contributing/index.rst

       $ cd docs
       $ make html

 .. note::

-  The steps in this section a unix-specific, for windows users, consult the `official documentation <http://gnuwin32.sourceforge.net/packages/make.htm>`_ on how to install and use windows for your Windows system.
+  The steps in this section are unix-specific, for windows users, consult the `official documentation <http://gnuwin32.sourceforge.net/packages/make.htm>`_ on how to install and use `make`.

 Folder Structure